 '''

-twoway scatter mpg weight, by(foreign)twoway line le year, xlabel(,grid) saving(myfile, replace)
+. twoway scatter mpg weight, by(foreign)

+. twoway line le year, xlabel(,grid) saving(myfile, replace)

 '''

 The above options are options of twoway, meaning that they affect the entire twoway graph and not just one or the other of the plots on it.
-For instance, in and, when specifying multiple twoway_options, you could even attach some to one plot and the others to another:
+For instance, in the by () option applies to the entire graph, and in theory you should type

 '''

-. twoway lfitci \mbox{ mpg weight, stdf by(foreign, total row(1)) ||} \mbox{ scatter mpg weight, } \mbox{ ms(0)}
+. twoway lfitci mpg weight, stdf ||

+scatter mpg weight, ms(0) by(foreign, total row(1))

 '''